Welcome

 What's currently true (2026-04-26)

-- Verified test floor: 7,299 passed + 1 ignored / 0 failed at commit
+- Verified test floor: 7,341 passed + 1 ignored / 0 failed at commit

-80e5a51 - Public testnet: 3 Hetzner validators in Nuremberg + Helsinki, chain advancing at ~2 blocks/sec, height 154,000+
+51bc3f1f(changelog) - Public testnet: 3 Hetzner validators in Nuremberg + Helsinki + Falkenstein, chain advancing at ~2 blocks/sec, see the live height + peer count on the home page (it self-updates every 3 seconds)

-- Latest audit verdict: BLOCKED for v1 mainnet ship — gap is operational + capital, not engineering
+- Latest audit verdict: BLOCKED for v1 mainnet ship, gap is operational + capital, not engineering

 - Bridge code: launch-ready (Python prover signs with real keys, rotation digest aligned to Solidity)